 Founder's Story: Paralysis to Professional Dancer

 It's been an exciting startup journey, with much activity and publicity.
-However, hearing from many wheelchair users around the nation (and globe) asking if we would start a program in their region, and hearing mothers cry over the phone because their child in a wheelchair was not welcomed at their local dance school, I realized that there was a need for change beyond what I initially set out to do.
-Infinite Flow was not just a dance company, but a SOCIAL MOVEMENT FOR INCLUSION.
-In the fall of 2016, I rewrote Infinite Flow's mission statement to read " to mass market inclusion & accessibility through dance and innovation", and to launch and celebrate our new mission I put together our first #InfiniteInclusion flashmob on Nov 13, 2016.
-(See the viral video HERE).
+However, hearing from many people with disabilities around the nation (and globe) asking if we would start a program in their region, I realized that there was a need for change beyond what I initially set out to do.
+Infinite Flow is not just a dance company, but a SOCIAL MOVEMENT FOR INCLUSION.
+We use dance as a vehicle to mainstream inclusion and eliminate the stigma associated with disability.
+And Jan 1, 2018, we changed our name from "Infinite Flow - A Wheelchair Dance Company" to "Infinite Flow - An Inclusive Dance Company".

-Marisa Hamamoto, Founder (Jan 2017)
+Marisa Hamamoto, Founder (Nov 2018)